How to Study Psychiatry in UK: A Comprehensive Guide

 In addition to completing coursework, you’ll need to gain clinical experience.
 This may involve working in a hospital, clinic, or other mental health setting.
 You’ll work with patients under the supervision of a licensed psychiatrist or psychologist.

-Related Article: Requirements for International Students to Study in the UK
+Related Article: Scholarships for International Students Planning to Study in the UK

 Clinical experience is an important part of your education, as it gives you the opportunity to apply what you’ve learned in a real-world setting.
 It also helps you develop the skills and knowledge necessary to become a competent and compassionate mental health professional.